1. Cottages

 Lilium Cottage

-Lilium Cottage is in North Somercotes, on the Lincolnshire coast.
-It’s a detached bungalow, so all on one level.
+Lilium Cottage is in North Somercotes, which is a village near the Lincolnshire coast.
+It’s a detached bungalow, so all the rooms are on one level.
 It's next to our house, but it’s private.
+You get the whole place to yourselves.

-It sleeps five, in three bedrooms.
-There’s one bathroom.
-Everything is open plan, so the kitchen, dining and sitting area are all in one room.
-It’s got a 5 Star rating, which means it’s well-equipped and comfortable.
+It sleeps five people in three bedrooms.
+There's one bathroom.
+It has a 5 Star rating, which means it's well-equipped and comfortable.
+It's open plan, so the kitchen, dining and sitting area are all in one big room.